-ITEM DIFFERENCES BETWEEN FEDERAL AND CALIFORNIA LAW WHAT TO DO FOR CALIFORNIA Job expenses and certain miscellaneous deductions 1) Unreimbursed employee expenses Under federal law, the deduction for miscellaneous itemized deductions subject to the 2% floor is suspended.
+Under federal law, the deduction for miscellaneous itemized deductions subject to the 2% floor is suspended.
 California does not conform.

 Prepare federal Form 2106 reflecting your employee business expense using California amounts (i.e. following California law).
 Include your entertainment expenses, if any, on line 5 of federal Form 2106 for California purposes.
 Enter the amount from line 10 of federal Form 2106 on Schedule CA (540), Part II or Schedule CA (540NR), Part III, line 19.

-2) Tax preparation fees Under federal law, the deduction for miscellaneous itemized deductions subject to the 2% floor is suspended.
+ITEM DIFFERENCES BETWEEN FEDERAL AND CALIFORNIA LAW WHAT TO DO FOR CALIFORNIA 2) Tax preparation fees Under federal law, the deduction for miscellaneous itemized deductions subject to the 2% floor is suspended.
 California does not conform.
-Enter the fees you paid for preparation of your tareturn, including fees paid for filing your return electronically on Schedule CA (540), Part II or Schedule CA (540NR), Part III, line 20.
-If you paid your tax by credit or debit card, include the convenience fee you were charged on Schedule CA (540), Part II or Schedule CA (540NR), Part III, line 21 instead of this line.
+Enter the fees you paid for preparation of your tax return, including fees paid for filing your return electronically on Schedule CA (540), Part II or Schedule CA (540NR), Part III, line 20.
+If you paid your tax by credit or debit card, include the convenience fee you were charged on Schedule CA (540), Part II or Schedule CA (540NR), Part III, line 21 instead of line 20.
 3) Other expenses Under federal law, the deduction for miscellaneous itemized deductions subject to the 2% floor is suspended.
 California does not conform.
 Enter the total amount you paid to produce or collect taxable income and manage or protect property held for earning income on Schedule CA (540), Part II or Schedule CA (540NR), Part III, line 21.
-List the type of each expense next to line 21 and enter th total of these expenses on Schedule CA (540), Part II or Schedule CA (540NR), Part III, line 21.
+List the type of each expense next to line 21 and enter the total of these expenses on Schedule CA (540), Part II or Schedule CA (540NR), Part III, line 21.
 If additional space is needed, attach a statement showing the type and amount of each expense.
-Examples of expenses to include on Schedule CA (540), Part II or Schedule CA (540NR), Part III, line 21 are: • Certain legal and accounting fees. • Custodial fees (for example, trust account). • Casualty and theft losses of property used in performing services as an employee from federal Form 4684, lines 32 and 38b, or federal Form 4797, Sale of Business Property, line 18a. • Deduction for repayment of amounts under a claim of right if \$3,000 or less.
+Examples of expenses to include on Schedule CA (540), Part II or Schedule CA (540NR), Part III, line 21 are: Certain legal and accounting fees.
+Custodial fees (for example, trust account).
+Casualty and theft losses of property used in performing services as an employee from federal Form 4684, lines 32 and 38b, or federal Form 4797, Sale of Business Property, line 18a.
+Deduction for repayment of amounts under a claim of right if \$3,000 or less.
 Other adjustments Adjustments to itemized deductions include: adoption related expenses, nontaxable income expense, state legislator's travel expenses, and interest on loans from utility companies.
 See Schedule CA (540), Part II or Schedule CA (540NR), Part III, line 27, for more information.